 Agg entered government service, where his career was meteoric, being appointed at age 27 the Acting Secretary for Railways.
 But his time with the infant Railway Department was short, as he was soon afterwards promoted to Under-Treasurer of the colony.
 A man of integrity, he was a gifted mathematician and part-time astronomer.
 Despite his meagre railway experience, his thorough understanding of the Victorian public service and government made him an excellent choice as Richard Speight’s lieutenant.

-Ford volunteered his assistance to Smith and other parliamentarians during the passage of the Local Government Act, a service for which he was belatedly honoured on leaving Ballarat in 1876 to become Secretary of the new Melbourne Harbour Trust on £750 per annum.
-Highly esteemed at the Trust, his salary was increased to £1,000 by 1883 when he was sent to London with Robert Murray Smith, the new Agent General, to negotiate a large loan.
+Ford volunteered his assistance to Major Smith and other parliamentarians during the passage of the Local Government Act.
+He left Ballarat in 1876 to become Secretary of the new Melbourne Harbour Trust on £750 per annum.
+Highly esteemed at the Trust, his salary was increased to £1,000 by 1883 when he joined Murray Smith, the new Agent General, on a mission to London to negotiate a large loan.
 While having no direct experience of railways management, Ford’s connections with men like Major Smith and Murray Smith would have provided valuable insight into railway affairs.
 As Secretary of the Harbour Trust, he would also have worked with his namesake, Robert Gray Ford, the railway’s troubled ex-Engineer for Construction, forcibly transferred by Bent to the Harbour Trust in mid-1882.

 Agg and Ford started work on 1st February 1884, when the Victorian Railway Commissioners Act became operative.
-The government could hardly have chosen better men to assist Richard Speight, the three men bringing a wealth of professional expertise and experience to bear on the leadership of Australasia’s largest business enterprise, government or private.
-Most of the press welcomed them warmly and with great expectation, but the editorial in Syme’s Leader complained of a panegyric and disparaged Agg as merely a ‘time serving official’ and Ford for ‘securing for himself’ a high salary and seeking ‘substantial remuneration’ for his subordinates.
+The government could hardly have chosen better men to assist Speight, the three men bringing a wealth of professional expertise and experience to bear on the leadership of Australasia’s largest business enterprise, government or private.
+Most of the press welcomed them warmly and with great expectation, but the editorial in Syme’s Leader complained of the panegyric.
+It disparaged Agg as merely a ‘time serving official’ and Ford for ‘securing for himself’ a high salary and seeking ‘substantial remuneration’ for his subordinates.
 No evidence for these views was given and the article bordered on libel.
-But it was evidence of a disgruntled rear-guard of liberal meddlers who would bide their time.
+But it was evidence of a disgruntled rear-guard of radical liberal meddlers who would bide their time.

 Added to all this work at Williamstown was a flood of smaller repairs and renewals to the wagon fleet, which had grown to 4,258 by the end of 1883, with a further 970 soon to be added under existing contracts.
 There were also another 48 locomotives and 240 carriages and vans about to be added to the rolling stock fleet.
 No wonder Mirls was worried!
 Over and over he had warned the Minister in the Annual Reports, and now with Speight to back him up he wrote:-

-The Chairman of Commissioners reached Spencer Street Station about 3am, but there was no response to his telegraphed messages for information, as the Geelong telegraph operator had gone home to bed.
+The Chairman of Commissioners reached Spencer Street Station about 3 am, but there was no response to his telegraphed messages for information.
+The Geelong telegraph operator had gone home to bed.
 It was a tense wait for over an hour, only a little relieved by turning on the newly installed electric lights.
-The rescue train arrived at ten minutes past four with the casualties and the dreadful news that the goods train had been sent to destruction by seventeen year old Annie Biddle, daughter of the Werribee stationmaster, who had left her in charge while he attended a choir practice.
+The rescue train arrived at ten minutes past four with the casualties and the dreadful news that the goods train had been sent to destruction by seventeen year old Annie Biddle, daughter of the Werribee stationmaster.
+She had been left in charge while he attended a choir practice.

 By 1884 Train Staff and Ticket had been introduced on the Geelong line, but stationmasters were permitted to override it by telegraph in an emergency.
 Such was the importance of passengers and mail that a late running passenger train was considered an emergency!
-It was therefore common for stationmasters to issue a telegram to a driver authorising him to proceed into a block section before the Staff had arrived from the other end.
+It was therefore common for stationmasters to issue a telegram to a driver authorising him to proceed into a block section before the preceding train had arrived at the other end.
 It was this practice that led the Little River stationmaster to despatch the up Dimboola Mail on receiving the ‘line clear’ message from Annie Biddle.
-Clear rules requiring the departure and arrival of all trains had yet to be implemented, so the provision of telegraph had actually made things more dangerous.
-As driver Kitchen was nearing Little River at line speed with the goods he and his fireman saw the light of Craik’s train, but as Kitchen had the Staff he rightly supposed the passenger train was waiting at Little River.
-There was a huge turnout of railwaymen at Kitchen and Craik’s funerals.

-Following the Little River collision Speight immediately withdrew permission to augment the Staff and Ticket system with telegraph, and insisted that if needs be, a train could be held all day waiting for the Staff before proceeding, as was the case in Great Britain, where by 1883 all the railway companies had agreed on very strict safeworking rules.
-But when even the General Traffic Manager thought the overriding of the Staff system was permissible ‘in emergencies’, it was to take some years before the installation of improved safeworking technology and the implementation of entrance exams for new employees led to the general adherence to strict safeworking rules.
+Following the Little River collision Speight immediately withdrew permission to augment the Staff and Ticket system with telegraph, and insisted that if needs be a train could be held all day waiting for the Staff before proceeding.
+This was the practice in Great Britain, where by 1883 all the railway companies had agreed on very strict safeworking rules.
+But even then Speight’s General Traffic Manager thought the overriding of the Staff system was permissible ‘in emergencies’.
+It was to take some years before the installation of improved safeworking technology and the implementation of entrance exams for new employees led to the general adherence to strict safeworking rules.